c6o/docs/content/tutorials/core.md

     "where": "Local-Machine.local"
 }
 ```

-As before, you will still be able to set breakpoints in your locally running core service.
+As before, you will still be able to set breakpoints in your locally running Core service.

 ## Collaboration with Intercept and Teleport

-For the following, we are assuming the backend developer has started their core service running from the previous section on core services.
+For the following, we are assuming the backend developer has started their Core service running from the previous section on Core services.

-Now, a frontend developer on another machine can teleport to the cluster and access your locally running core service.
+Now, a frontend developer on another machine can teleport to the cluster and access your locally running Core service.

 On another machine, teleport into sample-project and run the frontend locally.